erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-09-review-of-vm-escape-qemu-case-study.md

 The authors rely on [Nelson Elhage's code](https://github.com/nelhage/virtunoid/blob/master/virtunoid.c) to **convert guest virtual address to guest physical address**.
 ## CVE-2015-5165 Memory Leak Exploitation
 CVE-2015-5165 is a memory leak vulnerability that affects the RTL8139 network card device emulator.
 They exploit this vulnerability to **leak the memory layout of QEMU** for later exploitation.

+The goal of memory leak is to find:
+1. The base address of the **.text** segment **to build the shellcode**.
+2. The base address of the physical memory allocated for the guest in order to be able to get **the precise address of some injected dummy structures**.

 # Sources
 * http://www.phrack.org/issues/70/5.html#article